Communication designer Ananya Khaitan is driven to confront sociopolitical issues head-on in his native India.

 Follow @ananyakhaitan on Instagram and LinkedIn.
 For more information, visit ananyakhaitan.com.

-Ananya Khaitan is one of the young global graduates selected to present at #DI2020.
+Ananya Khaitan is part of the Global Graduates class of 2020.
 Design Indaba curates the selection of global graduates together with the heads of more than 40 design institutes and colleges (and beyond) around the world.
-The selection has been guided by the United Nations’ Sustainable Development Goals.
-Each change-maker must demonstrate social or environmental impact, engagement with global challenges, project feasibility, and/or an exceptionally high level of innovation.
+Global Gradautes are selected on the basis of their working being a change-maker, demonstrating social or environmental impact, engagement with global challenges, project feasibility, and/or an exceptionally high level of innovation.